open-telemetry/opentelemetry.io/content/en/blog/2022/troubleshooting-nodejs.md

 date: 2022-02-22
 canonical_url: https://www.aspecto.io/blog/checklist-for-troubleshooting-opentelemetry-nodejs-tracing-issues
-author: '[Amir Blum](https://github.com/blumamir) (Aspecto)'
+author: '[Amir Blum](https://github.com/blumamir) (Aspecto)' cSpell:ignore: bootcamp Parentfor Preconfigured proto
-spelling: cSpell:ignore Parentfor proto bootcamp Preconfigured
 ---

 I’ll try to make this one short and to the point.
 You are probably here because